ccmlab-ubc/lab-manual/onboarding.md

 (onboarding)=
 # Onboarding

-You can learn all about onboarding steps and SOPs in our private [lab wiki](https://osf.io/qbze9/).
+You can find out about onboarding steps, SOPs regarding running experiments and data and code management, and a whole lot more in our private [lab wiki](https://osf.io/qbze9/).
 New CCM Lab members should request access to the wiki from our lab manager.

 <!-- ![](underconstruction.svg)